cadencorontzos/lambdaReducer/README.md

 Here are some possible extensions to this project that were outside the scope or there was not enough time for.
 - Efficency: As of now the code is horribly ineffecient.
 This is to be expected because the point of the project was to gain a better understanding of programming language basics.
 - Running Technique: The shell script and passing output files works but is hacky.
-Ideally if this were a real language the process from parsing to reducing woule be a lot cleaner
+Ideally if this were a real language the process from parsing to reducing woule be a more stable.
 - Final answers: The final answers have intermediary names as of now (succ_203023).
 A function could be writted to replace these with cleaner names (f, n, s, etc.) so that the final answer is a bit cleaner.